Last 5 Pages

 The Thessalians consider themselves apart from the rest of Graecia and do have a very different, more agrarian culture than elsewhere.
 They’re influential enough that they’ve always had a seat in the senate, but only fill it when they consider a political matter relevant to their own interests.

-Heavily forested Epiros is largely a wilderness of majestic mountains and unspoilt shores.
+Heavily forested Epirus (known to some as Epiros) is largely a wilderness of majestic mountains and unspoilt shores.
 Deep within the forests the native Pelasgi roam, living of the plentiful game and fruit of the interior.
 Epiros has a small human population, but the successful ones have quickly learnt to adapt and live off the land much like the Pelasgi.
 At the heart of the forest the ancient shrine of Dodona, maintains its vigil to the all-father Zeus.

-The calm and thoughtful Senator Drew has long represented Epiros in the senate and in many ways epitomises the province.
+The calm and thoughtful Senator Drew has long represented Epirus in the senate and in many ways epitomises the province.
 He leads a group known as the Trappers who are well-respected within Graecia.

 Rugged Aetolia is a quiet region to the north of the Korinthian Gulf.
 Its people are mainly human settlers from Morea or Boiotia, but there remain a sizable population of Cyclops, one-eyed Ologs.
 The old ruin of Stratos in western Aetolia was once the capital of their kingdom before it was torn down by Hellenikan invaders, forcing them to eke out a miserable existence amongst the surrounding hills.